jadrokudla/laravel-licenses-meilisearch/README.md

 # Absract of this project
-- Demonstrates development abilities suitable for any license management, or any system requiring complex data filtering, search functionality, and MVC web application architecture.
+- Demonstrates development abilities suitable for license management, or any system requiring complex data filtering, search functionality, and MVC web application architecture.
 - Using Eloquent ORM for database operations, Laravel Scout integration with Meilisearch for instant full-text search capabilities, and RESTful API development returning structured JSON responses.

 - 🔍  search with Meilisearch